Code-Institute-Submissions/conbonbom-Milestone-project-1/README.md

 * Unsplash- All images taken from [link](https://unsplash.com/)
 * Code Institute- I went back to some code intstitute tutorials for help
 * W3schools- Was used to help across all pages [link](https://www.w3schools.com)

+## Testing

+I have tried my best to keep the website as responsive as possible however i feel there is many improvements to be made here.
+The website was tested on:
+* google chrome
+* safari
+* internet explorer
+* iphone 6
+* iphone X
+* samsung galaxy 10

+## Future

+In the future i would like to fix how the website works for mobile in particular the timetable section.
+I would also like to take a look at th the pop up modals.
+I feel they would benefit from some extra styling